 Hired, along with our partner Exponent, recently completed a video series exploring such as what the best programming languages for software developers to get a job.
 The series featured three of our talented engineers: Nico Thiebaut, Prakash Patel, and Dan Baker, discussing subjects such as:

-Dan Baker is a former boot camper, now an Engineering Manager at Hired, a tech marketplace that matches talent with employers for roles around the world.
+Dan Baker is a former boot camper, now a Senior Engineering Manager at Hired, a tech marketplace that matches talent with employers for roles around the world.
 He’s currently leading the work on the Hired Assessments product, helping candidates show their skills and find their dream jobs.

 When I got started, Ruby was the main language that was normal.
 It was easy for people to understand.
 It was the first language for a lot of people.
 It’s no surprise to me that Ruby on Rails, as the first usable framework, has so much popularity.